 Click here for credit card payment of conference fees

-The conference will include panels and interactive workshops on many important and topical subjects including: civility and academic freedom; the NLRB's recent Pacific Lutheran University
+The conference will include panels and interactive workshops on: civility and academic freedom; the NLRB's recent Pacific Lutheran University

 Locations, Events and Hotels for 42nd Annual Conference